 Last updated on 2015-11-02

-Qiongshi Lu is a doctoral student in Biostatistics at Yale School of Public Health.
+Qiongshi Lu is an Assistant Professor of Biostatistics at University of Wisconsin-Madison.
 His research focuses on integrative genomic functional annotations and their applications in statistical genetics.
 More specifically, he is interested in utilizing functional annotation to enhance the performance of GWAS signal prioritization and functional variant fine-mapping.

 Ryan Powles is a doctoral student in Computational Biology and Bioinformatics Program at Yale University.
 He is interested in the use of statistical methods to effectively characterize genetic variation through functional genomics data.
 He hopes to apply these techniques in a variety of contexts across the non-coding regions of the human genome.